QTDUadmin/QTDUsite/content/location-accommodation/about-Brisbane/index.md

 {{< toc >}}

 ## Directions
-The conference will likely be held at [308 Queen Street](https://about.uq.edu.au/campuses-facilities/brisbane-city/308-queen-st), in Brisbane's city centre.
-This will be confirmed soon.
-The venue is within walking distance of Central train station, Riverside ferry terminal, and the main bus route hubs for Brisbane -- Queen Street and King George Square.
+The conference will be held at [308 Queen Street](https://about.uq.edu.au/campuses-facilities/brisbane-city/308-queen-st), in Brisbane's city centre.
+The venue is within walking distance of Central train station, Riverside ferry terminal, and the main bus route hubs for Brisbane: Queen Street and King George Square**.

 **Note: There is some ongoing construction in the city centre at this time.
 Please refer to the [Translink website](https://translink.com.au/) for up-to-date information.